 With YOUR vote, we can turn Florida BLUE!

 Our votes from abroad can be the margin of victory in local, statewide and Federal elections.
-After the many challenges voters faced in 2021, the 2022 Midterm Elections are set to be the most crucial of our lifetimes.
+After the many challenges voters faced in 2021 and 2022, the 2024 Elections are set to be the most crucial of our lifetimes.

-🗳️ Request your absentee ballot for the Midterm election on November 8.
+🗳️ Request your absentee ballot.
 When we all vote, we win!
-Ask for your ballot to be sent to you by email so it arrives in time, and fax it back.
+Ask for your ballot to be sent to you by email so it arrives in time, and then fax it back.

 FULL STATE/LOCAL BALLOT OR FEDERAL BALLOT?
 (Intent to return)